 - Whiplash: Whiplash occurs when the neck moves back and forth in rapid succession, damaging the delicate tissues of the neck.
 Due to the forceful impact of truck accidents, there is little chance that you will walk away from the crash without some degree of whiplash.
 People often think whiplash is a minor injury, but that is not always the case.
 Whiplash is extremely painful and it can take months to make a full recovery from it.

-Who Can Be Held Liable for Truck Accidents?
+Who Can Be Held Liable for a Truck Wreck in Sacramento

 - The truck driver: Truckers are liable for a crash any time they are negligent.
 Some of the most common negligent actions truckers take include distracted driving, fatigued driving, and speeding.

-- Trucking companies: Trucking companies have a number of responsibilities and when they do not fulfill them, people become seriously hurt.
+- Trucking companies: Trucking companies have several responsibilities and when they do not fulfill them, people become seriously hurt.
 Trucking companies must adequately train their drivers, and make sure they only hire capable and experienced drivers.
 Trucking companies must also make sure they and their drivers are following the Federal Motor Carrier Safety Administration (FMCSA) regulations, such as the hours of service rule.